 “One can never make an efficient explosive weapon with slow neutrons alone because the neutrons will only move at thermal speeds, with the result being, that the reaction is so slow that the weapon explodes (disassembles) before the reaction is complete.”

 While a nuclear bomb working only on thermal neutron expansion alone may be impractical, modern weapons designs still benefit from some level of moderation.
-A beryllium tamper used as a neutron reflector also act as a moderator slowing neutron production in boasted weapons.
-If the expansion rate of the neutrons can be properly regulated to a compromising velocity then a small neutron device will work very well based on this principal.
-With the effect of producing a slow burning nuclear thermobaric weapon with a massive heating effect and a very small blast effect.
+A beryllium tamper used as a neutron reflector also acts as a moderator slowing neutron production in boasted weapons.
+If the expansion rate of the neutrons can be properly regulated to a compromising velocity then a small neutron device will work very well based on this principle.
+With the effect of producing a slow-burning nuclear thermobaric weapon with a massive heating effect and a very small blast effect.
 This is then basically an enhanced radiation weapon of a 5th generation design.
 Also called a mini or micro nuke.

-By simply re-manufacturing the already built and paid for 6,000 plus military surplus pits that the US government has in long term 100 year storage.
-These weapons could easely be produced so cheaply that they would make all future long range maned bomber designs obsolete.
-Rember 1 kiloton of nuclear energy is equal to about 20, B-52 Vietnam era bomb loads.
+By simply re-manufacturing the already built and paid-for 6,000 plus military surplus pits that the US government has in long term 100 year storage.
+These weapons could easily be produced so cheaply that they would make all future long-range manned bomber designs obsolete.
+Rember 1 kiloton of nuclear energy is equal to about 20, B-52 Vietnam-era bomb loads.
 At a cost of over 100 million dollars per bomber.
 Do the math.
-Which one is cheaper a single 1 kt nuke weighing less than 1,000 lbs sent by a cruse missile, or dropped by an F-16; or twenty B-52 bombers costing over 2 billion dollars doing the same thing with conventional TNT based explosives.
+Which one is cheaper a single 1 kt nuke weighing less than 1,000 lbs sent by a cruise missile, or dropped by an F-16; or twenty B-52 bombers costing over 2 billion dollars doing the same thing with conventional TNT-based explosives?